Christoforos00/whisper/README.md

 # whisper

 In order to propose a device for running Whisper, we need to investigate its inference speed and memory footprint.
+Multiple repos promise good results, but benchmarking ourselves locally is essential in order to proceed with specific devices (e.g. IPhone).
 Starting with Whisper large (v2), we create demos using different optimized versions available in open-source.
 This repo contains code for different flavors of Whisper large (v2):
 - HuggingFace version (huggingface_whisper.py)